-In this case the data dictionary is created from the largest file.
+In this case, the data dictionary is created from the largest file.
 The record EMPLOYEE-RECORD contains 33 characters, while the record PAYROLL-RECORD contains only 16.
-Records are entered sequentially into the database in this case.
+In this case, records are sequentially entered into the database.
 The record EMPLOYEE-RECORD is used to create the schema for the table column size and data type.

-EMP_ID (INT(6)) EMP_NAME (CHAR(17)) EMP_PHONE (DEC(10))
+EMP\ID (INT(6)) EMP\NAME (CHAR(17)) EMP\PHONE (DEC(10))